sven-hash/docs/versioned_docs/version-stable/run-nym-nodes/nodes/validators.md

   </TabItem>
 </Tabs>

-With above command you can specify the `gpg` key last numbers (as used in `keybase`) as well as validator details and your email for security contact~
+With above command you can specify the `gpg` key last numbers (as used in `keybase`) as well as validator details and your email for security contact.

 ### Automating your validator with systemd
 You will most likely want to automate your validator restarting if your server reboots.
 Below is a systemd unit file to place at `/etc/systemd/system/nymd.service`: